dcodesdev/rustfinity.com/challenges/slices/description.md

 Implement the function `find_largest_in_slice(slice: &[i32]) -> Option<i32>` that takes an immutable slice of integers and returns the largest integer in the slice.
 If the slice is empty, return `None`.

 Slices provide various methods that can help you work efficiently, such as iterators and bounds checking.
-Your solution should aim to be both concise and idiomatic.

 ## Requirements

 - The function should return `Some(i32)` with the largest element in the slice if the slice is not empty.
 - If the slice is empty, the function should return `None`.
-- The function should not modify the input slice.
+- The function can not modify the input slice.
-- You must use idiomatic Rust constructs like iterators, `.max()`, or other slice methods.

 ## Example